windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/Arbitrum.md

 ### Block number

 Invoking `block.number` in a smart contract on Arbitrum will return the **L1** block number at which the sequencer received the transaction, not an **L2** block number.
 Also worth noting, the block number being returned is not necessarily the latest L1 block number.
 It is the latest synced block number and the syncing process occurs approximately every minute.
 In that period there can be ~5 new L1 blocks.
 So values returned by `block.number` on Arbitrum do not increase continuously but in "jumps" of ~5 blocks.
+If contract's logic requires tracking Arbitrum's L2 block numbers, that's possible as well using the precompile call `ArbSys(100).arbBlockNumber()`.

 > Always check for incorrect use of `block.number` on Arbitrum chains, especially if it is used to track time over short periods.